mojaloop/documentation/contributors-guide/personas.md

 ## Hub Operator

-This person would be responsible for deploying a Mojaloop hub; they might already have a payments hub.
+A hub operator is someone who would be responsible for deploying a Mojaloop hub; they might already have a payments hub.
 A payment hub operator would need to know how the technical components work (ex how payments and messaging work, API flows, etc).
 They would also have to have operational control and participate in regulatory forums.

 ## Digital Financial Service Provider (DFSP)